Underworld Ascendant

 Underworld Ascendant is a first-person action role-playing game developed by Otherside Entertainment and published by 505 Games.
 It is the sequel to Ultima Underworld: The Stygian Abyss and Ultima Underworld II: Labyrinth of Worlds.
 Players assume the role of the Avatar, as they return to the Stygian Abyss.
-As in the original games, there is an emphasis on non-linear progression, simulated systems, and emergent gameplay.
+As in the original Ultima games, there is an emphasis on non-linear progression, simulated systems, and emergent gameplay.
 It was released on Microsoft Windows on November 15, 2018.

 Gameplay

 Players assume the role of the Avatar, a human magically transported into the Underworld.
 As per the original Underworld games, players create their characters by selecting an assortment of skills.
 They are not restricted to predetermined character classes.
 The game is played from a first-person perspective.
 The Stygian Abyss is inhabited by three factions vying for its control, Dark Elves, Dwarves and Shamblers.
 The player can also encounter non-player characters of no factional alignment.
 Supporting any faction will affect the balance of power in the Abyss, and how factions react to the player.

 The game aims to present multiple unscripted solutions to scenarios present in the game, using simulated systems dubbed the "Improvisation Engine," allowing for emergent behaviour with a wide range of player options rather than discrete puzzle solutions.